 quartzite

 Quartzite is a very hard rock whose excellent qualities often surpass those of granite.
 Pure quartzite is white, but due to impurities trapped in this natural stone it can surprise with fabulous colors and amazing patterns.
 Quartzites can be pink, green, blue, purple.
-Some of them look transparent, some are milky or veiny, others remind of shattered ice or even dry, fractioned earth.
-Clear quartzite countertops resemble thick layers of glass with inclusions.
+Some of them look transparent, some look milky or veiny, others remind of shattered ice or dry, fractioned earth.
+Translucent quartzite slabs resemble thick glass chunks with inclusions.
 The beauty of quartzite is hard to resist.

-With a Mohs hardness of 7-7.5, quartzite is superior to both marble and granite in architecture.
-However, it is much more expensive.
-Funny enough, quartzite can disguise as marble or granite by mimicking their appearance.
+With a Mohs hardness of 7-7.5, quartzite in architecture is superior to both marble and granite.
+However, quartzite is much more expensive.
+Funny enough, sometimes quartzite can disguise as marble or granite by mimicking their appearance.
 Quartzite is highly resistant to atmosphere's chemical and physical effects, such as changes in temperature, humidity, air pollution.
-It is one of the most physically durable and chemically resistant rocks on the Earth's surface.
+It is one of the most physically durable and chemically resistant rocks found on the Earth.

 What makes quartzite unique?

 Quartzite is highly valued for its beauty, durability, and unique properties.
-Here are a few characteristics that make quartzite stand out:
+Here are a few characteristics that make quartzite stand out from other stones used in architectural and decoration projects:

 1. Composition: Quartzite is a metamorphic rock that is formed from sandstone through intense heat and pressure.
 It is composed of quartz grains that have been fused together by heat and pressure, which gives it a unique and beautiful appearance.